About the MSc/PhD

 MSc students may attend part-time without funding; however, classes are generally offered during the day (between 9 am and 6 pm).
 Graduate students are important members of our research labs.
 Most labs engage in weekly talks and get-togethers on-site, during the day.
 Students are sometimes registered off-campus to engage in approved specialized research activity, or they may take an approved leave of absence from research to gain relevant work experience in an internship.

-What is the academic/research environment for MSc/PhD students like?
+What is the academic/research environment for MSc/PhD student Like?

 The Department of Computer Science is located in the heart of Toronto, the third-largest information and communication technology centre in North America.
 Our location in the city is a real advantage, adding depth and breadth to our research possibilities and encouraging strong industry connections.
 We also enjoy many benefits in being a part of the University of Toronto, the largest university in Canada with access to one of the best research library systems on the continent and superior student health and wellness resources.